 We have an asset-light operating model with attractive working capital dynamics, capital efficient showrooms, and a vast virtual inventory of premium natural and lab-grown diamonds.
-We are able to offer over 100,000 diamonds-hundreds of millions of dollars' worth-while keeping our balance sheet inventory low, which has driven our attractive inventory turns of over 10x every year since 2018.
-Our limited owned-inventory and rapid cash cycle-where we are typically paid by our customers before we pay our suppliers-allow us to scale with limited capital outlays.
+We are able to offer over 100,000 diamonds-hundreds of millions of dollars' worth-while keeping our balance sheet inventory low, which has driven our attractive inventory turns of over 10x every year since 2018, compared to 1-2x inventory turns that are more typical for even high-performing traditional jewelers.
+Our limited owned-inventory and rapid cash cycle -where we are typically paid by our customers before we pay our suppliers-allow us to scale with limited capital outlays.